 Inside: As parents, we get stuck in a rut of always saying ‘no.’ It becomes almost automatic.
-Try enthusiastically saying ‘yes’ to one request from your kids today and strengthen your family bonds, connection with your child, and set a more positive tone.
+Try enthusiastically saying ‘yes’ to one request from your kids today and strengthen your family bonds, and connection with your child.
 Say yes to childhood and a happy family!

 Why is “no,” such an automatic response in us as parents?

 Probably because children need limits — so it is something we often need to say.
 Maybe because we are tired.
 But, perhaps sometimes it is simply a habit to say no.

 Our family lunch could have gone differently.
 I could have said, “no, not right now,” and tried to have a conversation with my husband while our son made louder and more disruptive bids for our attention.